bonet/shop-frontend/README.md

 It's using `vue-cli` with `webpack` template.

-The remote data source for this project is using this: https://github.com/bonet/shop-api
+The remote data source (JSON API hosted at http://localhost:3000) is using this: https://github.com/bonet/shop-api